-522 The commissioner, with the written approval of the commissioner of administration, may transfer use of, 523 and responsibility for maintenance of, buildings, including equipment therein, within or between state 524 agencies and executive offices.
-No such transfer within or between state agencies or executive offices 525 which involves either a change in the purposes for which such building is currently used or a change in 526 use in excess of 50 per cent of the usable floor space, shall be made without the prior approval of the 527 general court.
-Any such transfer shall be based on a determination, made by the commissioner with the 528 advice of the executive heads of effected agencies and secretaries of the executive offices in which such 529 agencies are located, that such real property is not needed, is underutilized, or is not being put to optimum 530 use under current conditions.
-The commissioner shall notify the chairs of house and senate committees on 531 ways and means, the chairs of the joint committee on bonding, capital expenditures and state assets and 532 the representatives to the general court from the city or town in which such real property is located not 533 less than 30 days prior to the final authorization of any transfer which does not require the approval of the 534 general court, and such transfer shall only be made when the general court is in session except as 535 provided hereafter.
-Such transfer may be made when the general court is not in session, and the thirty day 536 notification requirement may be waived, only if the commissioner certifies in writing that an emergency 537 exists; provided, however, that any such transfer may be authorized for a period not to exceed 6 months; 538 and provided, further, that the commissioner shall submit his certification to and notify the chairs of house 539 and senate ways and means committees and the chairs of the joint committee on bonding, capital 540 expenditures and state assets, and the representatives to the general court from the city or town in which 541 such real property is located of such transfer at the earliest possible opportunity.
+The commissioner, with the written approval of the commissioner of administration, may transfer use of, and responsibility for maintenance of, buildings, including equipment therein, within or between state agencies.
+No such transfer within or between state agencies which involves either a change in the purposes for which such building is currently used or a change in use in excess of 50 per cent of the usable floor space, shall be made without the prior approval of the general court.
+Any such transfer shall be based on a determination, made by the commissioner with the advice of the executive heads of affected agencies and secretaries of the executive offices in which such agencies are located, that such real property is not needed, is under utilized, or is not being put to optimum use under current conditions.
+The commissioner shall notify the house and senate committees on ways and means, the chairs of the joint committee on bonding, capital expenditures and state assets and the representatives to the general court from the city or town in which such real property is located not less than 30 days prior to the final authorization of any transfer which does not require the approval of the general court, and such transfer shall only be made when the general court is in session except as provided hereafter.
+Such transfer may be made when the general court is not in session, and the thirty day notification requirement may be waived, only if the commissioner certifies in writing that an emergency exists; provided, however, that any such transfer may be authorized for a period not to exceed 6 months, and provided, further, that the commissioner shall submit his certification to and notify the house and senate ways and means committees, the chairs of the joint committee on bonding, capital expenditures and state asset, and the representatives to the general court from the city or town in which such real property is located of such transfer at the earliest possible opportunity.

-542 SECTION 7.
-Section 40H of said chapter 7, as appearing in the 2006 Official Edition, is hereby amended 543 by striking out, in lines 23 and 24, the words "state administration" and inserting in place thereof the 544 following words:- bonding, capital expenditures and state assets.

-545 SECTION 8.
-Said chapter 7 is hereby further amended by striking out section 40I, as so appearing, and546 inserting in place thereof the following section:- owned real property forward a copy of said bill to the commissioner.
-Within 90 days of the receipt of said
+- 511 SECTION 7.
+Section 40H of said chapter 7, as appearing in the 2004 Official Edition, is hereby amended by striking - out, in lines 23 and 24, the words "state administration" and inserting in place thereof the following words:- - bonding, capital expenditures and state assets - 514 SECTION 8.
+Said chapter 7 is hereby further amended by striking out section 40I and inserting in place thereof the - 515 following section:-

-547 Section 40I.
-The clerk of the house of representatives and the clerk of the senate shall, within 10 days of 548 the filing of any legislation authorizing the conveyance, lease, transfer, or other disposition of any stateexpenditures and state assets together with a recommendation for either the approval or the disapproval of
+- Section 40I.
+The clerk of the house of representatives and the clerk of the senate shall, within 10 days of the filing of any legislation authorizing the conveyance, lease, transfer, or other disposition of any state-owned real property - forward a copy of said bill to the commissioner.
+Within 90 days of the receipt of said copy, the commissioner shall - submit in writing a report to the commissioner of administration, the legislative committee before which the bill is - 520 pending, and the joint committee on bonding, capital expenditures and state assets together with a recommendation - for either the approval or the disapproval of the bill and his reasons therefor.